nedfaulhaber/alarm-clock/README.md

 ## Description

-_This web page allows a user to enter a GitHub username and retrieve the names and descriptions of their GitHub public repositories.
-Simply enter the username in the search field and hit the submit button to retrieve the list of information._
+_This web page allows a user to enter a time, set an alarm, and have the alarm go off in the form of an animated explosion image._

 ## Setup/Installation Requirements